aureliusnoble/TSA/README.md

 Planned enhancements to the TSA Processing Pipeline include:

 - Column Header Text Detection: Automate the assignment of column headers based on detected text.
+- Include transcription model for all departments.
+- Include download of original images for each department.
+- Include download of output database for each department.

 ## Training